Khyber train safari: Khyber steam safari (1996–2006)

 In 1996, Sehrai Travels’ in collaboration with Sarhad Tourism Corporation launched the Khyber Steam Safari for foreign and local tourists and was described by Time Magazine as "a journey into time and history".
 The train consisted of a refurbished parlour car and two second class coaches pulled by two vintage steam locomotives, as those used originally on the Khyber Pass Railway.
 The train was run on the first Sunday of every month as a charter, however the local population around the Khyber Pass were allowed free access.
 Pakistan Tourism Development Corporation took over operations in 2006 and in the same year the service was suspended due to damage of the line caused by monsoon rain.

 Khyber train safari (2015–present)

 In 2015, the Tourism Corporation Khyber Pakhtunkhwa took control of the former Khyber Steam Safari and renamed it to Khyber Train Safari (also known as Abaseen Steam Safari).
 However, the route now takes the train between Peshawar and Attock Khurd.

-In 2021, the Government of Khyber Pakhtunkhwa announced the relaunch of the project on its two routes: Peshawar to Attock, and Peshawar to Takht-i-Bahi.
+In 2021, the Government of Khyber Pakhtunkhwa announced the relaunch of the project on two routes: Peshawar to Attock, and Peshawar to Takht-i-Bahi.
 The Peshawar to Landi Kotal route was to remain defunct.
 An inspection of the damaged tracks in the Khyber District was carried out by officials and technical staff of Pakistan Railways in November 2021.